What You Should Know About This Degree

 - Are standardized tests required for admission?
 As part of the application process, programs may also require that you submit GRE or GMAT scores.
 If you have not yet taken these tests, or if your scores are out-of-date, you should make arrangements to take them as soon as possible, as test scores can take several weeks to process.

-Now is a good time to start gathering your application materials, and keeping track of application and interview deadlines.
+Now is a good time to start gathering your application materials as well as keeping track of application and interview deadlines.
 If you have questions about the admissions process, contact the program’s representatives or admissions counselors.